bLuEsKy140506/IPA-Brewery-Finder-by-eArL/README.md

 > ✅ search, which filters the list depending on the keyword

 > ✅ initial-design, which creates the initial web app design

+<h3>Prepare version 1.1 with the following features:</h3>

+> ✅ view-brewery, which shows the brewery details page

+> ✅ brewery-mapping, which integrates Google Maps into the brewery details page

+> ✅ initial-design2, which creates the initial web app design